-This is the second article in a three-part series about the municipal advisory business where we answer frequently asked questions about our profession.
+This is the second article in a three-part series about municipal advisory services where we answer frequently asked questions about our profession.
+Your can access Part 1 of the series here.

 The law limits who can give financial advice to public agencies.
 Only a properly licensed and registered municipal advisor serving as a fiduciary and working in the best interest of the client is allowed to perform that role.
 Consultants, broker-dealers, underwriters, and financial advisers are prohibited from giving financial advice related to debt issuance in order to ensure that the taxpayer funds and public agency interests are properly protected.